hackolade/docker/Studio/README.md

 - *data*: this folder is used to share files with containers.
 It may contain models, documentation, sources for reverse-engineering, artefacts out of forward-engineering, etc...
 Instead of a relative path to the location where the container is run, you may reference an absolute path to the location of these files.
 - *options*; this folder is used to store custom properties for plugins, naming convention configuration, and Excel export options.
 Instead of a relative path to the location where the container is run, you may reference an absolute path to the location of these files.
 - *logs* and *appData*: these folders are necessary for the proper operation of the application in containers.

+Note that you can also use named volumes but then you have to ensure to provide the expected license files expected by the application.

 #### Display CLI help in a container